satoshiofficial/btc/README.md

 # Bitcoin: A Peer-to-Peer Electronic Cash System (Discussion Paper)

 Abstract.
-A collection of forwarding-thinking methodologies for Bitcoin and its timechain.
+A collection of forward-thinking methodologies for Bitcoin and its timechain.
 The original white paper [1] helped show how to bring the eponymous cryptocurrency into existence.
 Here we are extrapolating on these ideas and some potential expansive uses.
 Realizing these ideas will be a community effort, as always.

 1. Crypto Commons